-- Do not feed your shrimp and fish with the self-collected live food.
-It is not a good idea unless, for some weird reasons, you want to risk adding parasites and predators in your aquarium.
-At least, use great caution when collecting live food items such as daphnia or mosquito larvae from a naturally occurring body water.
+- Do not feed your shrimp and fish with self-collected live food.
+It is not a good idea unless, for some weird reason, you want to risk adding parasites and predators in your aquarium.
+At least, use great caution when collecting live food items such as daphnia or mosquito larvae from a naturally occurring body of water.

-- Quarantine any new plants.
+- Always quarantine any new plants (read my detailed article about it).
 If insects laid their eggs on the plants, then you can unwillingly get them into the aquarium.
 Carefully inspect everything.

 - Close the aquarium or put fine netting over your aquarium if there is a chance of getting parasites, in the place you live in.

-The abilities of nymphs to survive without food for many days and weeks in addition to their abilities to hide makes it very hard to prevent them from getting into our aquariums.
+The ability of nymphs to survive without food for many days and weeks in addition to their ability to hide makes it very hard to prevent them from getting into our aquariums.

 How to Treat Dragonfly or Damselfly Nymphs

-Well, I tried my best to get all the methods which can kill these monsters.
+Well, I tried my best to get all the methods that can kill these monsters.
 Unfortunately, they are very hardy!
 Almost everything that can kill them will also kill shrimp and fish.

 That is why some (most) of these methods cannot be used in shrimp or fish aquariums.
 Nonetheless, I will describe them anyway.
-Some shrimp and fish breeders say that this is the war which you cannot win (at least you cannot be 100% sure).
-Thus they advise to restart the tank and wipe out everything there.
+Some shrimp and fish breeders say that this is the war that you cannot win (at least you cannot be 100% sure).
+Thus they advise restarting the tank and wipe out everything there.